30 June, 2020

 Official documentation – the essential Flutter resource

-The official Flutter documentation is the best place for beginners and the first go-to site when in doubt.
-You will find anything you need when starting to learn Flutter – articles on how to set up the environment, Widgets catalogue and API reference.
+The official Flutter documentation is the best place for beginners and the best introduction to Flutter, your go-to site when in doubt.
+You will find everything you need when starting to learn Flutter – articles on how to set up the environment, Widgets catalogue and API reference.
 There are also many tutorials and samples that show new developers how to use Flutter API and build beautiful apps in record-breaking time.

 The Boring Flutter Development Show